Teijyn/Professional-Portfolio/README.md

+## 🎓 Education

+**Southern New Hampshire University**
+*Associate of Science – Data Analytics (In Progress)*
+Currently building a strong foundation in statistical analysis, data visualization, and data-driven decision making.

 ## 🎓 Certifications
 I’m committed to continuous learning and professional growth.
 Below are a few certifications I’ve earned to strengthen my data analytics and project management skills.